matharchod/Twitolu/README.md

 ## Setup and Dependencies
 Twitolu is simple to set up.
 Most of the technology for the app is JavaScript, jQuery and CSS, with a dash of PHP to connect with Twitter.
 You will need a [Twitter Developer Account](https://dev.twitter.com/) to connect to Twitter and retrieve your latest tweets in JSON format.

-Twitolu cosists of four parts:
+Twitolu cosists of five parts:

 1. [index.html](https://github.com/matharchod/Twitolu#indexhtml)
 2. [twitterApp.js](https://github.com/matharchod/Twitolu#twitterAppjs)